ablakerose/sinatra-habit-tracker-app/Notes-explanations.md

 :id is a URL variable
 query strings ?name=avi (this also goes in the params hash.
 The query is the "?" then the key is name and value is avi

+# Render versus Redirect (regarding variables)
+Difference between render and redirect.
+Do not have access to variables in a redirect.
+Only have access to variables in render.

 # Gems to USE ActiveRecord
 (1) Activerecord gem: gives us access to the magical database mapping and association powers (2) The rake gem, short for "ruby make", is a package that lets us quickly create files and folders, and automate tasks such as database creation; we define these in a file called Rakefile (create database, create a migration, etc.)